Shareability of Quantum Correlations in a Many-Body Spin System with Two- and Three-Body Interactions: The Model Hamiltonian

 The quantum spin system of interest in the current study contains nearest-neighbour XX and YY type of two-body interactions and XZY$-$YZX type of three-body interaction.
 We also consider the application of an external magnetic field along the Z-direction of the system.
 The Hamiltonian of this system is given by

 where $J$ represents the two-body interaction strength, $\alpha$ being the three-body interaction strength (scaled), $h$ is the external applied magnetic field, $N$ is the total number of spins arranged in a one-dimensional array, and $\sigma_j^a (a = x, y, z)$ are the Pauli spin matrices at the site $j$.
 The periodic boundary condition is considered, i.e., $\sigma_{N+1} = \sigma_1$.
-The ground state and various physical quantities of this system for infinite spin chain has been analytically explored in Refs.~\cite{cheng2010disentanglement, yin2020quantum}.
 We numerically study the shareability of quantum correlations in this system for a finite spin chain ($N=10$) by obtaining the ground state by exact diagonalization.

+For the system defined in Eq.~(\ref{eq:ham}), the ground state and various physical quantities has been analytically obtained in Refs.~\cite{lou2004quantum, cheng2010disentanglement, yin2020quantum} when the system is of infinite chain length.
+This system is also known to exhibit quantum phase transitions~\cite{ding2014quantum, dai2020spin} and chiral phases~\cite{liu2012chiral, dcruz2005chiral}.
+This multiparty quantum spin system has been studied for its entanglement properties, like pairwise entanglement~\cite{guo2011pairwise} and thermal entanglement~\cite{fu2017effect}.
+The entanglement dynamics of the finite chain length of this system at finite temperature is studied in~\cite{guo2011entanglement}.
+Also, using the block-block entanglement, it has been shown that there exists a quantum phase transition at $\alpha=1$ and also the studies of its magnetization reveals the presence of four phases in this system~\cite{lou2006block}.
+It has been proposed in~\cite{bera2012multisite} that the genuine multipartite entanglement measure computed for this system can be an indicator of quantum phase transitions present in it.